gabrielklein/SensorNode/README.md

 * 31:   Adafruit Unified Sensor (1.0.2)

+The libraries should be installed automatically!

-You can install them by typing in your terminal (the icon with a > on the left of PlatformIO).
+If it doesn't work, you can install them by typing in your terminal (the icon with a > on the left of PlatformIO).

 platformio lib install {library id}